genesiscommunitysuccess/docs/docs/03_server/01_configuring-runtime/02_system-definitions.md

 **DbMode**: This setting is utilised by Aerospike and PostgreSQL database only, for other databases this property will be ignored
 - For [Aerospike](/database/database-technology/aerospike/) database: This can be one of two values: VANILLA for an Aerospike Community installation and DURABLE_DELETE if you are using Aerospike Enterprise

-- For [PostgresSQL](/database/database-technology/sql/#postgresql): This can be one of two values: POSGRESQL if you want PostgreSQL to work with namespaces/schemas and LEGACY which is default mode it always stores the dictionary in table called `dictionary` and schema called `metadata`.
+- For [PostgresSQL](/database/database-technology/sql/#postgresql): This can be one of two values: POSTGRESQL if you want PostgreSQL to work with namespaces/schemas and LEGACY which is default mode it always stores the dictionary in table called `dictionary` and schema called `metadata`.

 **ResourcePollerTimeout**: This setting controls how often the genesis daemon process keeps the processes and their metadata up to date.